soulgalore/jdbcmetrics/README.md

 Specify the underlaying driver, your regular driver, in the url like this <code>jdbc:jdbcmetrics?driver=com.mysql.jdbc.Driver:mysql://localhost:3306/test_db</code><br/>

-**JDBCMetricsDriver** will then instantiate the driver to use it underneath.
+**JDBCMetricsDriver** will then instantiate the specified driver to use it underneath.
 If you omit the driver param **JDBCMetricsDriver** will try to match the url to a driver registered in DriverManager.

 ### Setup the filter (optional)